GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/message-controller/chat-message-controller.md

 #### Parameters

-  - completion: The completion.
-Will be called on a **callbackQueue** when the database operation is finished.
+  - `completion`: The completion.
+Will be called on a **`callbackQueue`** when the database operation is finished.
 If operation fails, the completion will be called with an error.

 ### `dispatchEphemeralMessageAction(_:completion:)`